stfc/PSyclone/doc/developers.rst

-   loop over dofs) or their status is unknown (because the previous modification to the field is outside of the current invoke) then a halo exchange will be required (As already mentioned, currently the only way to make annexed dofs clean is to perform a halo.
+   loop over dofs) or their status is unknown (because the previous modification to the field is outside of the current invoke) then a halo exchange will be required (As already mentioned, currently the only way to make annexed dofs clean is to perform a halo swap.
 Note, if the `COMPUTE_ANNEXED_DOFS` configuration variable is set to ``true`` then no halo exchange is required as annexed dofs will always be clean.

 3) fields that have a stencil access will access the halo and need halo exchange calls added.